alarmfox/xrpc/README.md

 ## Benchmarking

-For now, micro benchmark traces connection and requests allocations.
+For now, microbenchmark traces connection and requests allocations.

 Build benchmark server in `benchmark/tcp_echo_server.c` and run the server: